hackanoho/hackanoho.github.io/index.md

 **Saturday**

 * Breakfast 8-9am
-* Most of the day will be for work on projects and discussions in smaller groups.
+* In the morning sessions, guests will discuss an interesting current project, with plenty of time for questions and discussion
 * About 12:30 Lunch
+* The afternoon sessions will be based more around useful skills for working with data.
 * 7pm More kai

 **Sunday**

 * Breakfast
-* Sunday morning will be time to finish up and work and present back/discuss with the wider group.
+* Sunday morning will be time to wrap up some discussion, reflect on what we have learned, and think about how we can carry on our work outside of this wananga.
+* Tidy up of whare nui and whare kai.
 * 1pm finish

-## Possible projects
+## Possible projects for discussion

-You are free to bring your own project ideas if you have them but we have also come up with a few ideas ourselves.
-Here's a list:
+At the last noho, we came up with  a list of possible projects people may want to look at or discuss.
+If any of the below interest you or you have your own project,

 * Create a website on health and technology based on Te Whare Tapa Whā principles
 * Creating visualisations for the data on Te Reo Maori and other Pacific languages